An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Our Approach

-In this work we focus on understanding individual decision-making of MARL agents, an agent-centric rather than population level viewpoint.
+In this work we focus on understanding individual decision making of MARL agents, an agent-centric rather than population level viewpoint.
 Our perspective is therefore complementary to population based approaches: rather than modelling population averages, we directly analyse the learning dynamics of individual agents.